Caregivers have to provide suitable care to the person with dementia. They have to make required adjustments in their

-Caring for someone with dementia is difficult because patients decline in many ways.
+Caring for someone with dementia is difficult because the person declines in many ways.
 Care usually goes on for several years, and caregivers have to make many changes in their life to provide this care.
-It is heart-breaking to watch the patient lose memories and ability to do things.
-Changes in the patient’s personality are difficult to accept and adjust to.
+It is heart-breaking to watch someone lose memories and ability to do things.
+Changes in personality are difficult to accept and adjust to.

 Learn about the dementia-causing disease and its typical symptoms.
 To discuss treatments with doctors, read up on available medicines.
 Treatments of irreversible dementias are directed at giving relief from symptoms and aim to improve the quality of life of the person.
 They may help some persons a lot, especially in early stages for some types of dementia.
 They have side-effects, and do not work for everyone.
 Understand what is involved, including side-effects.

 Learn how the disease may progress so that you can plan for it.

 You need to plan how to handle care now and in the future, when the dementia worsens.
 You need to be ready to provide care for several years.
-If you try to do too many things in the beginning, you will be too tired physically and emotionally to care for the patient when the patient is even more dependent on you.
+If you try to do too many things in the beginning, you will be too tired physically and emotionally to care for the person when the person becomes even more dependent on you.

 You have to change your life to include the new responsibilities.
-Often, dementia patients cannot be left alone because they may harm themselves.
+Often, people with dementia cannot be left alone because they may harm themselves.
 They need help for many tasks.
-You may have to make sure someone remains with the patient.
+You may have to make sure someone remains with the person.
 This could mean using attendants (full-time, or at least for the hours when you go out).
 Or using day care services.
 You may need to switch to a flexi-time job.
 Travel may not be possible.
 You may need to choose work-from-home package.
 If confined to the house most of the time, you have to plan better for outside activities, such as ATM withdrawals and shopping.
 Socializing and vacations may become difficult.